arcogabbo/gym-web-app/README.md

 Now import the schema into your relational database (i personally used MariaDB)

 Run the server via `node server.js` or if you want to use nodemon for development run `npm run dev`

+## Endpoints
+RESTful API documentation can be found on routes folder.